-Electricity Repair category: Notes: Where visible, no obvious or significant defects were noted to the electrical installation.
-We would however, note that the consumer unit may require future upgrading in order to comply with current electrical standards.
+Electricity Repair category: 2 Notes: The electrical installation is of mixed vintages and it is recommended the system now be inspected by a suitably qualified electrical engineer and upgrades carried out where recommended.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.